 When you’re learning about and considering dental insurance, several questions likely floated through your mind.

 You want to know if the coverage you’re looking at will be enough to handle your dental needs in the future.
 You want to know if you’ll be paying for certain aspects of your dental care out of pocket, and if you are, how much it is going to cost.
-You want to know if cosmetic dental work like braces and repairing chipped teeth counts will be paid for, at least in part.
+You want to know if cosmetic dental work like braces, which can cost upwards of $5,000, without coverage, and repairing chipped teeth counts will be paid for, at least in part.
 And you want to know if the process of having your insurance cover the dental visit is going to be straightforward or headache-inducing.

 The following will point out some of the elements of dental insurance that you may not be familiar with, as well as some things to keep in mind to make sure that you understand your insurance policy and are prepared for any and all dental needs you might have.

 Read Your Policy

 First and foremost, before you even need to go to the dentist, you should read through your entire dental insurance policy.
 This is a good practice to get into regarding any form of insurance, as it will give you a basic idea of what is covered and to what extent.
 Even if you can’t find the answer to a specific question, you will be able to speak more knowledgeably about your policy when you call in for clarification if you know what your policy states.